Victoria-Musyoka/RECORD-KEEPING/record-keeping-server/README.md

  -CSS- which was used to style the user interface.

- -JAVASCRIPT-validate the homepage and used to connect to json-server.
+ -RUBY for the backend

- -REACT
+ -REACT for the frontend